Nihilantropy/Minishell/README.md

  ### Installation

-You can clode the repository by https protocol using git clone
+You can git clone the repository by https protocol

 ```bash
 git clone https://github.com/Nihilantropy/Minishell.git